 What is joint purchasing?

-Joint purchasing means that multiple hospitality businesses order together from the same supplier.
-Instead of each business ordering 10 kilos of beef separately, 5 businesses order 50 kilos together.
-This way you get discounts that are normally only available to large chains.
+Joint purchasing means multiple hospitality businesses combine orders from the same supplier.
+Rather than each business ordering 10 kilos of beef separately, 5 businesses order 50 kilos together.
+This approach unlocks discounts typically reserved for large chains.

 5 bistros in the same city order together from their meat supplier: